 Withdrawal, detoxification and OxyContin addiction treatment depend on a variety of factors including age, gender, weight, time of addiction, strength of substance and frequency of use.
 Your counselors want to know if there were other drugs involved, too.
 Even though it may be a long and difficult journey, an outpatient rehab center helps you take it step by step and day by day.

 You don’t have to do it alone, and you don’t have to do it blind.
-Professional, experienced healthcare providers who care and can prescribe suboxone pill in NYC are just a call or click away.
+Professional, experienced healthcare providers who care and can prescribe suboxone pill are just a call or click away.
 Be substance-free and stress-free so you can get back to your life before drugs.